anaumsharif/LOAN-CALCULATOR-JAVASCRIPT/README.md

 - **UI Improvements**: Enhance the user interface with more interactive elements and customization options.

 ### Contributors

-This project is maintained by [Your Name] and contributions are welcome!
  Feel free to fork the repository, make improvements, and submit pull requests.

 ### Conclusion

 The Loan Calculator project serves as a practical tool for understanding loan payments and amortization schedules.
 It demonstrates fundamental concepts of JavaScript programming and web development while providing a useful financial utility for users.
 We hope you find it helpful and educational!

-For any questions or feedback, please contact [Your Email Address].
+For any questions or feedback, please contact [anaumsharif@gmail.com].

 Thank you for using the Loan Calculator!
 Happy calculating! 📊💰